vekkt0r/vekkt0r.github.io/_posts/articles/2015-01-30-novatouch-tkk-reverse-engineering-part-2.md

 ...
 {% endhighlight objdump %}

-The bytes for the `call` instruction was calculated with the help of the opcode documentation for the 430X instruction set.
+The opcode for the `call` instruction was calculated with the help of the opcode documentation for the 430X instruction set.
 Because the `call` is two bytes shorter than the `mov` instruction we put a `nop` right after our jump.